Elbridge Gerry: Constitutional Convention

 Gerry played a major role in the Constitutional Convention held in Philadelphia during the summer of 1787.
-In its deliberations, he consistently advocated for a strong delineation between state and federal government powers, with state legislatures shaping the membership of federal government positions.
+In its deliberations, he consistently advocated for a strong delineation between state and federal governmental powers, with state legislatures shaping the membership of federal government positions.
 Gerry's opposition to popular election of representatives was rooted in part by the events of Shays' Rebellion in western Massachusetts in the year preceding the convention.
 He also sought to maintain individual liberties by providing checks on government power that might abuse or limit those freedoms.

 He supported the idea that the Senate composition should not be determined by population; the view that it should instead be composed of equal numbers of members for each state prevailed in the Connecticut Compromise.
 The compromise was adopted on a narrow vote in which the Massachusetts delegation was divided, Gerry and Caleb Strong voting in favor.
 Gerry further proposed that senators of a state, rather than casting a single vote on behalf of the state, vote instead as individuals.
-Gerry was also vocal in opposing the Three-fifths Compromise, which counted slaves as three-fifths of a person for the purposes of determining the number of each states' votes in the House of Representatives and the Electoral College.
-The Southern states wanted each slave to count as a full person, whereas the Northern states did not want them to count at all.
+Gerry was also vocal in opposing the Three-fifths Compromise, which counted slaves as three-fifths of the slave population for the purposes of determining the number of each states' votes in the House of Representatives and the Electoral College.
+The Southern states wanted the full slave population to be counted, whereas the Northern states did not want them to count at all.
 Gerry asked, why should "blacks, who were property in the South", count toward representation "any more than the Cattle & horses of the North"?
 Gerry opposed slavery and said the constitution should have "nothing to do" with slavery so as "not to sanction it."

 Gerry's preference for a more highly centralized government throughout most of the Convention was not motivated by a desire for great social changes, but was intended rather to restrain such popular excesses as were evidenced in Shays's Rebellion....
 [H]e defended popular rights when the people appeared to be threatened by some powerful interest groups, and he called for restraints on popular influence when the people seemed to be gaining the upper hand too much.